hadiDHD/Papyrus-Process-Mining/plugins/uml/org.eclipse.papyrus.sirius.uml.diagram.clazz/specifications.md

 The content of this file describes specific choices of implementation/limitation.

+#Property
+The **Property** associated to an **Association** are not displayed in the Diagram, even when this diagram is synchronized.
+The Drop of such Properties is not allowed too.

 #Abstraction
 The **Abstraction** is owned by the nearest parent Package of the source.
 The *semantic candidate expression* must return all **Abstraction** existing in the Package and in its children.